vile319/Hearing-Aids/task_file.md

 ### 6. Prototype Testing
 - **Device Compatibility**: Test the prototype with various hearing aids and earbuds.
 - **Audio Quality**: Evaluate the audio processing features in different environments.
-- **User Feedback**: Gather feedback from users to identify areas for improvement.
+- **User Feedback**: Gather feedback from users to identify areas for improvement. ss